Electric golf carts are quieter

 - If you’re not recharging the battery for a while, make sure you recharge it every few weeks.

 - Check the water levels in the battery once a month and adjust them accordingly.
 Doing so will extend the battery’s life.

-It’s worth knowing that the cost of recharging an electric golf cart is lower than constantly adding petrol.
+It’s worth knowing that the cost of recharging an electric golf cart is lower than always adding petrol.
 Again, such costs will depend on the brand, but you may spend as little as $2 each month on electricity.
-In order to charge your cart, you’ll need to plug it in overnight.
+To charge your cart, you’ll need to plug it in overnight.
 Doing so allows you to maximise the battery’s power.

 Additionally, the engines an electric golf cart relies on are usually simpler.
 Depending on your experience as a golfer, or your knowledge of machinery, their simplicity means you may be able to perform repairs yourself.
 However, you should only do so if you feel confident.

 Finally, most electric golf carts benefit from their robust material.
 In the rare instance that you do bang yours, you may dent the steel or scratch it.
 In contrast, gas carts often feature flimsier materials, which means you spend more money on repairing and replacing them.

 When you’re using a gas cart, you’re producing fuel emissions in the form of carbon dioxide.
 Alongside causing harm to local wildlife, carbon dioxide isn’t conducive to great grass growth.
 Because of its effect on grass, you may make the green challenging to maintain or play on.